personalrobotics/or_circularblender/README.md

-# or_circularsmoother #
+# or_circularblender #
 ## An OpenRAVE Plugin for trajectory timing ##

-This is an OpenRAVE wrapper to an algorithm for computing a time-optimal trajectory to follow a path with bounded acceleration and velocity.
+This is an OpenRAVE wrapper to an algorithm for converting a linear joint space path into a timed trajectory with bounded acceleration and velocity.
+It does this by adding circular blends between consecutive linear path segments, and computing the time-optimal motion along the linear-circular-linear segments.

+The resulting trajectory is then reinterpolated at a fixed discretization to return a quadratic polynomial spline approximation of the solution.

 It is based on code provided by Tobias Kunz: https://github.com/tobiaskunz/trajectories